PlayFPN FAQ

 • B - Any team considered to be a solid but average to above average travel team.
 If your team is occasionally in or should be in contention to win a tournament you enter and you are competitive with most teams like you in your state, and you have good but not overwhelming pitching, then you should consider yourself a "B" team.
 The majority of teams qualify for B.

 • C - Any team that typically plays in a local league or town league or a team that might only play in one or two tournaments a year.
-A "C" team is also any team considered to be an entry level or novice travel team with kids new to travel softball and lacks the experience and number of skilled players and pitchers to compete with “A” and “B” teams.
+A "C" team is also any team considered to be an entry-level or novice travel team with kids new to travel softball and lacks the experience and number of skilled players and pitchers to compete with “A” and “B” teams.
 A small percentage of teams qualify for C.

 • PlayFPN reserves the right to adjust your strength based on your results in our events and/or external events.